acoppes/acoppes/site/_drafts/ldjam52.markdown

 <span>Project the wheel over the terrain using SampleHeight().</span>
 </div>

 After having that, I wanted the harvester to incline based on the wheel axis, so if moving uphill it will look up and the camera will consider that.
-In order to do that I calculated the normal of the vector difference between the front and back wheel axis and then applied that to the object.
+In order to do that I calculated the normal of the vector difference between the front and back wheel axis and then rotated the vehicle in its X axis using that value.

 <div class="post-image">
 <video width="480" height="270" controls>